wjj31767/robotik2/chapter4.md

   [Screenshot-2020-01-12-at-21-58-39.png](https://postimg.cc/MnnDns0H)
 [@paper](Bierbaum, A., Rambow , M., Asfour, T., Dillmann, R. Grasp Affordances from Multi - Fingered Tactile Exploration using Dynamic Potential Fields.
 In IEEE/RAS International Conference on Humanoid Robots, 2009.)

-### Potential Field Based Exploration
+### Potential Field Based Exploration - [x] -

+#### introduction - [x] -

+there's two kinds of field, attract field and repulsive field, repulsive field will make the robot hand moves away from that field, the attract file will make the robot hand move towards to that field

 [@paper](Bierbaum, A., Rambow, M., Asfour, T., Dillmann, R. Grasp Affordances from Multi-Fingered Tactile Exploration using Dynamic Potential Fields.
 In IEEE/RAS International Conference on Humanoid Robots, 2009.)

 - Method originally developed for Motion planning and Mobile robot SLAM

-#### Exploration using dynamic potential fields
+#### Exploration using dynamic potential fields - [x] -
 - Fielder gradient direction (in operational space)
   - Unknow regions --> attractive  $\phi_a < 0$
   - Known regions --> repellent $\phi_r > 0$
+- field attraction
-- Dynamic adaptation of potential fiel configuration from tactile response
+- Dynamic adaptation of potential field configuration from tactile response
-- Superposiotn of individual potential sources
+- Superposition of individual potential sources
 $\ phi(x) = \sum_i phi_{r,i}(x) + \sum_j phi_{a,j}(x)$
-- Field initialization from pose and extension estimation of target objetct, e.g. by computer vison
+- Field initialization from pose and extension estimation of target object, e.g. by computer vison
 - Steps:
   - Generation of trajectories for multi-point end-effectors(Robot Control Points, RCPs) using real-time gradient calculation
   - Harmonic potential functions to minimize number of local minima
   - Reconfiguration strategy for resolving structural local minima of the hand
   - Real-time inverse kinematics using Virtual Model Control(VMC)
   - Result: Oriented 3D point set with irregular density

+#### Move along the surface of object - [x] -

+with the sum of repulsive field of explored surface and attractive field of unexplored field, the force will make robot hand moves along the surface of object

+#### deform object and undeform object  - [x] -

+start from when tactile sensors detect the object and calculate the diameter of the object and distances between fingers.
+Add the force to object and see if the diameter of object and distances between fingers changes, if yes, the object is deform object. if not the object is not deform object

 ### Haptic Exploration with Movemaster